 - Failure to maintain Satisfactory Academic Progress (SAP).
 Review our SAP Policy.

 - Changes in laws, regulations, appropriations

 - Failure to comply with program guidelines and regulations

 You will be responsible for repaying any funds you receive that exceed your financial need, or if for any reason, you become ineligible for the financial aid.
 If you drop classes, withdraw, or make other academic changes, your financial aid awards may be adjusted and repayment may be required.
 Please contact the SFS office prior to dropping or withdrawing from the university.
 It may impact your current or future aid eligibility.

 You must notify the Office of Records if you withdraw from the University or plan to take a semester off.
 If you stop attending classes without officially withdrawing or completing a Leave of Absence, your financial aid awards may be adjusted and repayment may be required.

 PLNU reserves the right to release to the U.S. Department of Education and state agencies, scholarship donors, and college scholarship selection committees any information requested pertinent to your awards (i.e. enrollment status, address, GPA and financial need).
 However, the University believes the application for and the receipt of financial aid is a confidential matter; information will not be released (other than to these offices/ committees above) without the student’s written permission.
-You can update your information releases through your student portal.
+We will not discuss your student account or financial aid with your family members or friends unless you specifically grant them permission through the Information Releases section of your student portal.
+You can update your information releases at any time.